Shahryar (horse)

-Shahryar, (シャフリヤール, foaled 13 April 2018) is a Japanese Thoroughbred racehorse.
+Shahryar (シャフリヤール, Shafuriyāru) is a retired Japanese Thoroughbred racehorse and a current stud.
 He won his only start as a juvenile in 2020 and made rapid improvement in the following spring as he ran third in the Tokinominoru Kinen before taking the Mainichi Hai and Tokyo Yushun.

 Background

 Shahryar is a dark bay or brown horse with a white star and white socks on his hind legs bred in Japan by Northern Farm.
 The horse entered the ownership of the Northern Farm associate Sunday Racing and was sent into training with Hideaki Fujiwara.
 He is not a large horse by Thoroughbred standards, weighing around 450 kg.
 He usually races in a hood.

 He was from the eleventh crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Saxon Warrior.
 Shahryar's dam Dubai Majesty was a top class performer on dirt in the United States, recording her biggest win when taking the Breeders' Cup Filly & Mare Sprint as a five-year-old in 2010.
 Two days after her Breeders' Cup win the mare was put up for auction at the Fasig-Tipton Kentucky November select breeding stock sale and bought for $1,100,000 by Northern Farm's Katsumi Yoshida.
 She was a descendant of the Virginia-bred mare Knight's Gal who was the female-line ancestor of many good winners including Palace Malice and Mutafaweq.
 The mare had previously produced Sharyar's full-brother Al Ain.